vigetlabs/diode/README.md

 to keep it in one place.

 ## Usage

+For React projects, Diode includes a `Stateful` mixin, it expects a `getState` method that is called every time Diode publishes a change.

 First include the `Stateful` mixin into a component, and provide a `getState` method: